grote/seedvault-LFB/README.md

 and all its chunks are still present in the backup storage.
 We might be able to speed up the latter check by initially retrieving a list of all chunks.

-For present unchanged files, an entry will be added to the backup metadata and the TTL in the files cache updated.
+For present unchanged files, an entry will be added to the backup snapshot and the TTL in the files cache updated.
 If a file is not found in cache an entry will be added for it.
 New and modified files will be put through a chunker